filipizydorczyk/mcapi/README.md

 To test endpoints in postman u can import collection from file [`minecraft_api.postman_collection.json`](./extras/minecraft_api.postman_collection.json)

-This app also user **Server-Sent Events (SSE)** to send events and print them.
-U can register for events on `/events` endpoint.
-To test it u can run `./sse-client-test.sh` (only on linux or wsl).
-It will listen for upcoming events.
-U need to provide op player token.
+This app also uses **Server-Sent Events (SSE)** to send events.
+U can register for it on `/events` endpoint.
+To test just can run `./sse-client-test.sh` (only on linux or wsl).
+It will listen for upcoming events and print them.
+U need to provide op player token to access it.
 To do so define variable `TOKEN=token ./sse-client-test.sh` u can also define port this way `PORT=7000 ./sse-client-test.sh`.

 ## Why Docker